codacy/docs/docs/related-tools/local-analysis/client-side-tools.md

 -   **Standalone tools**

-    Codacy provides auxiliary converters that parse the output of third-party tools, convert the output format, and upload the results to Codacy.
+    Codacy provides auxiliary converters that parse the output of third-party tools and convert to a format that you then upload to Codacy using the API.
 You must download, configure, and run the third-party tools yourself.

     You can't configure these tools on the Codacy UI, since you manage their configuration locally.